brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 Change 9.4.2/p5 [dcl.fct.def.default] to account for prospective destructors that aren't destructors:

-> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective destructor ([class.dtor]) that is not a destructor shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.
+> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective destructor ([class.dtor]) that is not a destructor shall be defined as deleted.
+A defaulted special member function that is not an eligible special member function ([class.prop]) shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.

 Insert at the beginning of 11.1 [class.prop] a definition of eligibility:

 > <ins>An _eligible special member function_ is a special member function ([special]):</ins>
 >
 > - <ins>that is not deleted,</ins>
-> - <ins>where each of its constraints ([temp.constr]), if any, are satisfied, and</ins>
+> - <ins>where each of its associated constraints ([temp.constr]), if any, are satisfied, and</ins>
 > - <ins>no special member function of the same kind with the same first parameter type (if any) is more constrained ([temp.constr.order]).</ins>

 Change the definitions of _trivially copyable_ and _trivial_ in 11.1/p1 [class.prop]: